 Are you pregnant or with a new baby already and looking at putting together a baby toiletries list to make sure you’ve got everything you need for bath time and diaper changes?
-Then you’ve come to the right place!
+Our guide will help you with suggestions to make sure you’ve got everything covered.

 Expecting a new baby or trying to survive the first few weeks with a newborn, while still trying to make sure you’ve got everything you need, can be really overwhelming.
 I remember!
 So, I’ve already put together a list here for you and all you need to do is make sure you check everything off it.